-On this day in 2013, three women are rescued from a Cleveland, Ohio, house where they had been imprisoned for many years by their abductor, 52-year-old Ariel Castro, an unemployed bus driver.
+On May 6, 2013, three women are rescued from a Cleveland, Ohio, house where they had been imprisoned for many years by their abductor, 52-year-old Ariel Castro, an unemployed bus driver.
 The women—Michelle Knight, Amada Berry and Gina DeJesus—went missing separately between 2002 and 2004, when they were 21, 16 and 14 years old, respectively.
 Also rescued from the house was a 6-year-old girl born to Berry while she was being held captive and fathered by Castro.

 Castro abducted each of the women, who had been acquaintances of his children, by giving them a ride in his car then luring them into his home in a working-class Cleveland neighborhood, where they were tortured and kept locked up.
 During their years in captivity, the women were beaten, sexually assaulted, restrained by chains and starved.
 Knight told authorities she became pregnant by Castro five times and each time he punched and kicked her to force a miscarriage.
 Additionally, Castro ordered Knight to help deliver Berry’s baby, threatening to kill Knight if anything went wrong.
 In all the years they were held hostage, the women were allowed into the backyard of Castro’s dilapidated, two-story house just a few times, and only when disguised in wigs and sunglasses.